danny-1k/zechpaz/README.md

 # Improvements

-This method uses a supervised learning approach so it will only be as good as the data  and the features used.

-Reinforcement Learning techniques might be better for this kind of task.

-As the goal shifts from "learn a function to convert the board state to an evaluation" to "Learn a policy that makes you win your opponent"
+1. Convnets would be faster and prolly have better results.
+2. Reinforcement Learning
+3. Better features.
+There should be a better way of encoding the board than just a (6,8,8) matrix of 1s,0s and -1s.
+4. Sequence models for making predictions based on past state